 Testcard were a collaboration of talents including Adrian Shepard, Mike Sippings and Ameoba, the Testcard curated the brain machine tent.
 Dressed as Medieval clerics the Testcard took it upon themselves to find suitable guinea pigs among the Occulture audience.
 Once wired up to the vision goggles and headphones Testcard introduced them to the world of read more of this

-Burt Sharp the organiser of the World Gurdjieff Conference ‘All and Everything’ followed the teachings of G.I.
+Bert Sharp the organiser of the World Gurdjieff Conference ‘All and Everything’ followed the teachings of G.I.
 Gurdjieff.
-His own journey began with Beryl Pogson and much later the enigmatic Mexican mystic John Flores (part of the Rodney Collin group), these experiences led Burt to believe that man was guided by angelic forces (love) and read more of this
+His own journey began with Beryl Pogson and much later the enigmatic Mexican mystic John Flores (part of the Rodney Collin group), these experiences led Bert to believe that man was guided by angelic forces (love) and read more of this

 Jake Stratton-Kent is a renowned modern occult author who was brought back from the yesteryear of the 80’s occult scene by publisher Scarlet Imprint – Jake talks openly about working with spirits in partnership.
 Much of his work examines the Qabalah in three aspects: language, a ‘holy’ text or texts, and mathematical laws.
 Jake a read more of this